From beers to cars, German consumers face higher prices - NewsBreak

 In its latest business sentiment survey, the Munich-based Ifo institute said on Monday that every second industrial firm in Germany is already planning to hike prices due to persistent supply problems, a record high.

-Consumer price inflation, harmonised to make it comparable with other euro zone countries, accelerated in October at an unprecedented pace of 4.6% on the year, from 4.1% in the previous month, data showed on Thursday.
+Consumer price inflation, harmonised to make it comparable with other euro zone countries, accelerated in September at an unprecedented pace of 4.1% on the year - and data due later on Thursday is expected to show a further rise to 4.5% in October.

-The reading was the highest recorded since January 1997, when the EU-harmonised series began.

 Thanks to state aid measures to cushion the effects of the pandemic, the government hopes that consumers’ disposable income will rise by 2.5% this year and 3.8% next, which could help stabilize domestic demand despite the price surge.